gottacatchenall/ms_sampling_effort/manuscript.md

 false-negative rate in that study, and this effect should be taken into account when designing samples of ecological networks in the future.

+Note on due diligence of testing the case where the abundance distribution is derived from Yodzis-Innes $Z^(T_i-1)$ where $T_i$ is the trophic level of species $i$.
+It turns out the same.

 ## Positive associations can increase the probability of false-negatives